-If the light comes on while the engine is running, it may indicate something is wrong with the anti-lock portion of the brake system.
+If the light comes on while the engine is running, it may indicate the anti-lock portion of the brake system is not functioning properly.
 Have the system checked by an authorized NISSAN dealer.

 If a malfunction occurs in the system, the anti-lock function turns off, but the brakes continue to operate normally.